Rahma2015/Speech-Recognition-Python-Libraries/README.md

 # Speech-Recognition-Python-Libraries
-Exploration of Some Speech Recognition Python Libraries
+My Exploration of Some Speech Recognition Python Libraries

-Writing a code using each one of them for exploring it
+I wrote a code using each one of them for exploring it

 Checking about its dealing with Arabic language examples.